tokay-lang/tokay/README.md

 faculty(4)
 ```

+## Contribute

+Contributions of any kind, may it be code, documentation, support or advertising are very welcome!

+Take a look into the [TODO.md](TODO.md) or watch for `//fixme`- and `//todo`-comments in the source code for open issues and things to be improved.

+Feel free to [contact me](https://phorward.info) on any questions, or directly file [an issue here](https://github.com/phorward/tokay/issues).

+Tokay is also my first project written in Rust, therefore I'm sure many things inside the code could easily be improved by more experienced Rustaceans out there.

 ## Logo

-The Tokay logo and icon was designed by [Timmytiefkuehl](https://github.com/timmytiefkuehl).
+The Tokay logo and icon was designed by [Timmytiefkuehl](https://github.com/timmytiefkuehl), many thanks to him!

-## Contributions

-Contributions of any kind are very welcome.
-Feel free to contact me.

-Tokay is also my first project written in Rust, therefore I'm sure some things inside the code could easily be improved by more experienced Rustaceans out there.

 ## License